 The Replication monitor page appears.

-- In the Actions column for a replication pair, click the icon, point to Failover, and then click Point in time.
+- In the Actions column for a replication pair, click the action button, point to Failover, and then click Point in time.

 The Point in time failover dialog box appears.